himanshugiripunje/Important-Projects/Dockerfile.md

 - CMD runs command in running container.

 # ADD:
-- copies new files/directories/remote-urls from <src> and add them to the image <dest>.
+- copies new files/directories/remote-urls from <src> and add them to the *image* <dest>.
+- so, that image size get increase.
+-dir itself is not copied but its containts.
 - it can add local files, contents of tar archives as well as URLs.
+ - if <src> is local tar archive in recognised compressed format (.gzip, .zip, xz) then it is unpacked as a directory and add them to the <dest> files from dir.
+                      - ADD hom* /mydir/                             to add all files starting with hom.
+                      - ADD hom?.txt /mydir/                         to replace hom.txt

 # COPY:
--
+- copies new files/dir from <src> add them to the *container* <dest>.
+- It just copies new files from local to container.
+- dir itself is not copied but its containts.

  # CMD: